fatash89/atom/README.md

 #### Changes to `Dockerfile-base`

-The base dockerfile has the following sections:
+The base dockerfile is not used in the production images in order to reduce image size.
+Instead, everything from the following directories is coped over:

-1. Runtime dependencies -- things needed when running atom
-2. Build dependencies -- things needed to build atom-base
-3. The base that gets shipped -- (1) plus the build product from (2)

-Currently, the base that gets shipped is set up to just copy over from (2) to (3):
 - `/usr/local/lib`
 - `/usr/local/include`
-- A few binaries (redis-server, etc.)

-If you're adding new runtime dependencies, be sure to add them to the apt-get install in (1).
-If you're adding new libraries please build them in (2) and ensure their build product is in /usr/local when complete.
-If so, then you shouldn't need to modify (3).

-This process helps to keep our build size down as we wind up stripping out all source and unneeded tools.
+- `/opt/venv`

+If you're adding something to the base (new library, etc.) ensure it is installed in `/usr/local`.

 #### Special Branches